-Most features are common to all devices.
-The main features distinguishing them are Memory capacity, I/O count, Time Module number, SSEG lines and touch key number.
+Most features are common to all devices and the main features distinguishing them are Memory capacity, I/O count, Touch key count, UART, LXT, Time Base, Timer Module number and package types.
 The following table summarises the main features of each device.